Customer-Facing AI

 How you'd run it

-$ claude "compare these 5 lead response variants —
+$ claude "compare these 5 lead response variants — which one would make you most likely to book an appointment?"

 What you get back

-Ranked by win rate (30 participants, pairwise):
+Ranked by win rate (30 human raters, pairwise):

 #1 Variant C — "friendly + specific" 72% win rate